mainmatter/mainmatter.com/_posts/2022-02-04-dynamic-components-embroider.md

 }
 ```

-If we were to start our app now (with `staticComponents: false`) we will get the
+If we were to start our app now (with `staticComponents: false`), we would get
-following deprecation message.
+the following deprecation message:

 ```
 DEPRECATION: You're trying to invoke the component "example-modal"